Mikejo5000/vsts-docs-pr/docs/work/scrum/sprint-planning.md

 <img src="_img/IC795975.png" alt="Email query" style="border: 1px solid #C3C3C3;" />

-In the form that appears, enter the name(s) of valid users (ones who have access to the team project).
+In the form that appears, enter the name(s) of valid users (ones who have access to the project).

 Or, you can select all the items in the list, choose **Copy as HTML**, and paste the formatted list into an email form or Word document.
 See [Copy a list of work items](../backlogs/copy-list.md?toc=/vsts/work/scrum/toc.json&bc=/vsts/work/scrum/breadcrumb/toc.json).